mikerly131/bracket_voter/README.md

 ## Application Architecture
 Similar to MVC or MVVM architecture patterns, maybe a hybrid of both.
-Honestly, still trying to figure out if how I'm building this fits any pattern.
+Honestly, still trying to figure out how I'm building this and if it fits any pattern.
 * Model: data_models, db
 * View:  HTML/CSS templates, static files for presentation layer
 * Controller: routes, services
 * View Model:  view_models

+## About Rankings
+Composite Bracket: Winner is based of total count of winners from completed brackets.
+Ties go to the higher ranked (ex.
+1 beats 4)
+Overall Score: Points awarded to list items for each win, fibonacci style (ex. win in round of 32 = 2pts)